replicate/monobase/README.md

 * As a daemon set on K8S nodes
     * Mounts host path /srv/r8/monobase
-    * Installs CUDA, CuDNN, Python, Torch, and other PIP packages
+    * Installs Cog, CUDA, CuDNN, Python, Torch, and other PIP packages
 * As a base image for weightless models
     * Mounts host path /srv/r8/monobase as read-only
     * Activate environments based on CUDA, CuDNN, Python, and Torch versions